-Only a two hour drive from Livingstone, it remains little-known and somewhat underrated.
-Its size and variety of habitat types means Kafue holds a fantastic diversity of wildlife and is a favourite for African Safari Experience to incorporate in our safari tours.
+Only a two-hour drive from Livingstone, it remains little-known and somewhat underrated.
+Its size and variety of habitat types means Kafue holds a fantastic diversity of wildlife and is a favorite for African Safari Experience to incorporate in our safari tours.

 For some the Bird Watching is supreme.
 The plethora of bird species the Kafue sustains stands at over 500 recorded species, roughly as many as the whole of Europe.